GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/README.md

 # Python with BeautifulSoup for Web Scraping
+## Foreword

+See the IDE script of this repo [here](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/blob/main/1.ebay/web_scrap_ebay_script.ipynb)

+Feel also free to browse [this repo](https://github.com/GBlanch/Web-scraping/blob/main/1.List%20of%20best-selling%20books/web_scraping_04AUG2023.ipynb) to see other **web scraping works** that I developed.

 &nbsp;
 &nbsp;
-See the IDE script [here](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/blob/main/1.ebay/web_scrap_ebay_script.ipynb)
 ## Table of contents

 + [Introduction](#introduction)